rhjddjdbc/vaultx/README.md

 Launch the script and select an action from the interactive fzf menu:

-- Save new entry: create an encrypted entry with password, username, and optional note
+- Save new entry: create an encrypted entry with password, optional username, and optional note
 - Decrypt entry: view stored credentials securely
 - Delete entry: permanently remove an entry
 - Backup vault: archive the entire vault folder as a ZIP file